AmericaSanchezLeon/PeatixFrondEnd/README.md

 - NPM
 - React (Hooks, states & JSX)
 - CSS
-- Styled components

-If you want to see the application running please visit: https://americasanchez.github.io/PeatixFrondEnd/
+It was deployed with github pages so if you want to see the application running please visit: https://americasanchez.github.io/PeatixFrondEnd/